Skip to main content

 Rescuing Food.
 Feeding People.
 Protecting the Planet.

-Feeding people is at the heart of everything we do — and it's also one of the most powerful environmental acts we can perform.
-Every pound of food we rescue is a pound that is saved from the landfill, a reduction in harmful greenhouse gas emissions, and a meaningful contribution to a more sustainable world.
+Rescuing surplus food to fight hunger is at the heart of everything we do, and it's also one of the most impactful environmental contributions a community can make.
+Every pound we rescue is a pound kept out of the landfill, a reduction in greenhouse gas emissions, and a contribution to a more sustainable food system.

 What Is Food Waste Recovery?